Spectator or Follower?

 “Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.”
 (Matthew 28:19-20)

-In my observations of the church, we are pretty good at the making and baptizing (or at least focusing there).
-But, sometimes, the “teach” part seems neglected.
-Well, I guess more so teaching to be disciples.
-We’re also pretty good at teaching to serve, an important part of being a disciple.
+The church is pretty good at focusing on making and baptizing, but sometimes, the “teach” part seems neglected.
+We’re pretty good at encouraging being servants, too, also an important part of being a disciple.

 “What the Church needs to do is to make disciples, to grow people in the faith, not be spectators.
 We must teach them what Christians believe and how to live out these doctrines in all of life.
-Like Hybels, church leaders need to examine whether they are making disciples and encouraging holy living.”
+Church leaders need to examine whether they are making disciples and encouraging holy living.”
 (What Non-Christians Really Think of Us)